 All official records are public information and may be viewed by, or copied for anyone.
 Alaska Statutes and regulations govern the prices charged for recording and making copies of these records either on paper, film, CD or electronic formats.
-The public can find documents by accessing the statewide recording system database at any DNR recording office throughout the state (Anchorage, Fairbanks, Juneau, and Kenai ), or on the Internet.
+The public can find documents by accessing the statewide recording system database at any DNR recording office throughout the state (Anchorage, Fairbanks, and Kenai), or on the Internet.
 We have a Grantor/Grantee alphabetical index, as well as a location index (by legal description) which reflect documents recorded from 1970 to current.
 Searching for information prior to 1970 requires a search of Historic Books.
 (Due to staffing limitations and liability risks, recording staff are not authorized to perform in-depth research of this type.)

 Once a document is located from the index and the book and page number or serial number is identified, the public may then view the actual document, and/or make paper copies, by using printing equipment at home or in one of our three offices.
 If you need assistance in finding or obtaining a copy of a recorded document, recording personnel are available to assist you at each office.
 You may order and pay for a document from any district and have the document mailed to your home address or you can use our online copy request and have the document emailed to you.

 Why Are Documents Recorded in the Official Records?